oschildt/SmartFactoryOAuth2/README.md

 - Lightweight simple and flexible OAuth2 Server
 - With support of the JSON Web Token
-- Customizable user suthentication and storage of the token records
+- Customizable user authentication and storage of the token records
 - Designed based on IoC

 For more details see [Presentation](http://php-smart-factory.org/oauth2_presentation.pdf) and